Microphone: Omnidirectional

-An omnidirectional (or nondirectional) microphone's response is generally considered to be a perfect sphere in three dimensions.
-In the real world, this is not the case.
-As with directional microphones, the polar pattern for an "omnidirectional" microphone is a function of frequency.
+An omnidirectional (or nondirectional) microphone's response is ideally a sphere in three dimensions.
+In the real world, as with directional microphones, the polar pattern for an omnidirectional microphone is a function of frequency.
 The body of the microphone is not infinitely small and, as a consequence, it tends to get in its own way with respect to sounds arriving from the rear, causing a slight flattening of the polar response.
 This flattening increases as the diameter of the microphone (assuming it's cylindrical) reaches the wavelength of the frequency in question.
 Therefore, the smallest diameter microphone gives the best omnidirectional characteristics at high frequencies.

-The wavelength of sound at 10 kHz is 1.4" (3.5 cm).
-The smallest measuring microphones are often 1/4" (6 mm) in diameter, which practically eliminates directionality even up to the highest frequencies.
-Omnidirectional microphones, unlike cardioids, do not employ resonant cavities as delays, and so can be considered the "purest" microphones in terms of low coloration; they add very little to the original sound.
-Being pressure-sensitive they can also have a very flat low-frequency response down to 20 Hz or below.
-Pressure-sensitive microphones also respond much less to wind noise and plosives than directional (velocity sensitive) microphones.
+The wavelength of sound at 10 kHz is 1.4 inch.
+The smallest measuring microphones are often 0.25 inch in diameter, which practically eliminates directionality even up to the highest audible frequencies.

+Omnidirectional microphones, unlike cardioids, do not employ resonant cavities as delays, and so can be considered the purest microphones in terms of low coloration.
+Being pressure sensitive, they can also have a very flat low-frequency response down to 20 Hz or below.
+Pressure-sensitive microphones also respond much less to wind noise and plosives than directional (velocity-sensitive) microphones.
-Areas of application: studios, old churches, theaters, on-site TV interviews, etc.

 An example of a nondirectional microphone is the round black eight ball.

-Unidirectional

-A unidirectional microphone is primarily sensitive to sounds from only one direction.
-The diagram above (lobar) illustrates a number of these patterns.
-The microphone faces upwards in each diagram.
-The sound intensity for a particular frequency is plotted for angles radially from 0 to 360°.
-(Professional diagrams show these scales and include multiple plots at different frequencies.
-The diagrams given here provide only an overview of typical pattern shapes, and their names.)